Introduction

 June harvesting should create space, not empty gaps.
 As early crops come out, sowing small follow-on batches keeps the plot productive later in summer and into autumn.

-This is one of the easiest ways to get more from the same bed.
 A row of radishes, early salad leaves or first early potatoes does not need to be the end of that patch for the year.
 Once the crop is out, tidy the space, add compost if the soil looks tired, water well, and get the next crop moving.

-| Crop | Why sow it in June | Best follow-on use |
+| Crop | Why Sow It In June | Best Follow-On Use |

 |---|---|---|